researchplanninginc/NOAA-SCAT-Standard/README.md

 - Data interchange file formats and data structures, and
 - Minimum documentation requirements.

 Currently, this repository contains a draft document in Microsoft Word (.docx) format describing the proposed standard.
 The markdown version is currently being used for version tracking and collaborative editing.

-In the future, template spatial and tabular data structures will be deposited here.
+Accompanying this document, are a zipped set of demonstration SCAT interchange files.
+These files contain synthetic SCAT data (not from an actual incident) in all three formats acceptable according to the current version of the standard (SHP/CSV, ESRI FGDB, and JSON/GEOJSON).

 # Version Change History